Formulas you can paste in right now

 Live gold price

-Current gold price per ounce — no arguments needed.
+Current gold price per ounce — no inputs needed.

 Stock index level